angelaradulescu/rstantutorial/README.md

 ### Exercise 2

 * Modify 'Stan-BernBeta-Script.R' to include a Beta prior on the Omega parameter of your beta distribution (see graphical model on the slide) and run the the model again.
-Note the reparametrization on Beta in which we write the shape parameters Alpha and Beta in terms of the mode Omega and concentration K. The higher K is, the more concentrated the draws will be around Omega.
+Note the reparametrization on Beta in which we write the shape parameters Alpha and Beta in terms of the mode Omega and concentration K. The higher K is, the more concentrated the draws will be around the mode.
 * Using our Michael Jordan analogy, what does this model correspond to?

 ### Exercise 3